Children in the Slave Trade

 About the Author

-Colleen Vasconcellos is Visiting Assistant Professor of History at the University of West Georgia in Carrollton, Georgia.
+Colleen Vasconcellos is an Associate Professor of History at the University of West Georgia in Carrollton, Georgia.
 Her research focuses on childhood in the Atlantic World, in particular colonial Jamaica.
-In addition to being an editor and advisory board member of several H-Net listservs, Dr. Vasconcellos is co-editor of Girls in the World: A Global Anthology with Jennifer Hillman Helgren (forthcoming).
+In addition to being an editor and advisory board member of several H-Net listservs, Dr. Vasconcellos is author of Slavery, Childhood, and Abolition in Jamaica, 1788-1838 (2015) and co-editor of Girls in the World: A Global Anthology with Jennifer Hillman Helgren (2012).

 About the Lesson Plan Author